Iceland South Coast Tour A Day Trip to Vik from Reykjavik by JetSettingFools.com

 City views, Reykjavik, Iceland, winter

 We found Icelandic people to be welcoming, humorous and sometimes downright quirky.
-Gus was all of those things – and we felt we definitely lucked out by having him as our South Coast Tour guide.
+Gus was all of those things – and we definitely lucked out by having him as our South Coast Tour guide.

 For example, Gus’s name isn’t really Gus.
 He has a much longer, difficult-to-say Icelandic name that he jokingly tried to get us to pronounce.